bhattlab/lathe/README.md

 Snakemake does not have native support for SLURM.
 Instructions to enable Snakemake to schedule cluster jobs with SLURM can be found at https://github.com/bhattlab/slurm

-# long_read_assembly: Nanopore long read basecalling, assembly and post-processing workflow
+# long_read_assembly

-### Note: it is highly recommended to run this workflow on a cluster.
+Nanopore long read basecalling, assembly and post-processing workflow.
+Note: it is highly recommended to run this workflow on a cluster.

-# Inputs
+## Inputs
 ### Alter config.yaml to provide the following:
  * **sample_name**: Name of sample and output directory